MadalenaDias/Lucas-Technology-Solution/README.md

 You can play with the latest build of [Acerola](http://grape.westus2.cloudapp.azure.com:8000/swagger "Acerola").
 > This source code and website should be used only for learning purposes and **all data will be erased weekly**.

+#### Currently, there is a lot of talk about the creation of microservices, applications that perform a specific function.
+When creating a system based on this architecture, we will have several microservices executing specific functionalities of the system.

+#### Thus, situations can occur where it is necessary to obtain information from more than one microservice, or the system needs to be consumed by several clients.
+With mobile applications, web, third party applications, etc.

+In these scenarios, it can be costly to have to manage the access of each microservice in the system.
+Each one with its own peculiarities.
+This is where API Gateway comes in.

+## API Gateway

+#### The API Gateway works as a gateway to the system's microservices clients.
+Instead of calling the microservices directly, clients call the API Gateway, which redirects the request to the appropriate microservice.
+When the microservice returns the request, the API Gateway returns it to the client.

+* Microservices can be modified without worrying about the clients;
+* Microservices can communicate using any type of protocol.
+The important thing is for the gateway to implement a protocol that is understood by the clients;
+* The gateway can implement features that do not impact microservices, such as authentication, logging, SSL, load balancing, etc.

+## Ocelot

+#### Ocelot is a library that allows you to create an API Gateway with ASP.NET.
+Having a wide range of features, such as:
+* Request aggregation;
+* Routing;
+* Authentication;
+* Cache;
+* load balancing;
+* Logs;
+* WebSockets;
+* Service Fabric

+### Even though it is aimed at .NET applications that are implementing a microservices architecture, Ocelot can be used as an API Gateway for any type of system that implements this architecture.

+## Creating an API Gateway

+### As said, Ocelot allows you to configure an ASP.NET application to behave as an API Gateway.
+So, to create it initially it is necessary to create an ASP.NET application.

+### As the application will only work as an API Gateway, we can create an “empty”:

+$ dotnet new web -n Gateway

+...

+#### This is the best practice, but it is possible to define Ocelot in any type of ASP.NET application.

+#### After creating the application, it is necessary to add the Ocelot reference:

+$ dotnet add package Ocelot

+...